Appalachian Spring: Themes

 Themes of war, particularly the American Civil War, are present throughout Appalachian Spring.

 Themes of war are present throughout the conflict of Appalachian Spring.
 The central conflict begins in the "Fear in the Night" episode, where the Revivalist delivers a haunting sermon.
 Howard Pollack argued that this scene represented the spirit of John Brown's raid on Harpers Ferry, something that could cause the Husbandman to be drafted in the Civil War.
 Furthermore, the subsequent "Day of Wrath" episode can be seen as the Husbandman leaving for war, depicted with waves of goodbye.
 "Moment of Crisis" is an expression of anxiety and concern for the Husbandman, and "The Lord's Day" is a prayer for peace and safety.
 When the Husbandman rejoins the Bride at the end, Pollack suggests this is actually in her imagination, further supported by her final gesture of reaching out to the horizon.
-Mark Franko says that the Civil War themes are possibly a reference to the civil rights movement and ongoing racial inequality in the United States.
+Dance historian Mark Franko argues that the Civil War themes are possibly a reference to the civil rights movement and ongoing racial inequality in the United States.